sastani/passwd/README.md

 ```
 http://localhost:8080/groups
 ```

 ## Supported requests
+###Note: If an invalid uid or gid is passed (i.e. the uid/gid is a string), the API will return a 400 error.
+A 400 error will also be returned if any of the fields in a query do not match a valid field name.

 **GET /users**

 Return a list of all users on the system, as defined in the passwd file.